rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type ClusterIpv6ModeInput.
 - Returns ClusterIpv6ModeReply.
+### iscloudclusterdiskupgradeavailable
+Check if an upgrade is available for cloud cluster disks.

+- There is a single argument of type IsCloudClusterDiskUpgradeAvailableInput.
+- Returns IsCloudClusterDiskUpgradeAvailableReply.
 ### istotpacknecessary
 Checks whether acknowledgement of the Time-based, One-Time Password (TOTP) mandate is required for upgrading the Rubrik cluster version.